avtzis/awesome-linux-ricing/README.md

 <details>
   <summary><b>What is GRUB</b></summary>
-    GRUB (GRand Unified Bootloader) is a versatile bootloader commonly used in Linux distributions.
-It's the software that you first see when your computer starts, allowing you to select which operating system or kernel to boot into.
-GRUB is very customizable and there is already a collection of creative themes made by users.
+    <b>GRUB</b> (GRand Unified Bootloader) is a versatile bootloader commonly used in Linux distributions.
+It's the software that you first see when your computer starts, allowing you to select which operating system or kernel to boot into. <b>GRUB</b> is very customizable and there is plenty of creative themes made by users.
 </details>
 <br/>